Admission

 Admission Criteria

 Dates for admission vary by program.
-A complete listing of deadlines can be found online.
+Please contact the Office of Graduate Admission at gradadmis@fairfield.edu for deadline information.
 In order to be reviewed, applications must be completed on or before the program deadline.

 If a person has been denied admission to the School twice, their application will not be considered again.